-One non-fiction book I’ve recently read is Where children sleep by James Mollison.
-This book records the stories of children around the world, through unflinching portraits, single paragraph biographies, and photographs of their bedrooms.
-These 'snapshots' reveal hardships, excess and suffering.
+One non-fiction book I’ve read is Where Children Sleep by James Mollison.
+This book records the stories of children around the world, through unflinching portraits, single-paragraph biographies, and photographs of their bedrooms.
+These 'snapshots' reveal hardships, excess, and suffering.
 Some children have too much, some far too little.

-I was shown this book last week by Bernadette at Whangarei Girls’ High School Library who said that it had been hugely popular with the students and had sparked lots of discussion and reflection.
-It would be hard to read this and not be moved, or to think, “What can I do to help make a difference?”
+I was shown this book by Bernadette at Whangarei Girls’ High School Library who said that it had been hugely popular with the students and had sparked lots of discussion and reflection.
+It would be hard to read this and not be moved, or to think, 'What can I do to help make a difference?'.

 What titles do you share with students that spark conversations about kindness?

-Kindness TED talk — this talk by Orly Wahba includes a short film at the 5-minute mark that illustrates the chain reaction effect of kindness.
+Kindness TED talk (YouTube video, 10:16) — this talk by Orly Wahba includes a short film at the 5-minute mark that illustrates the chain-reaction effect of kindness.